Nickyshe/Judy_Birthday_card_app/README.md

 # Judy_Birthday_card_app
-This is a cloned birthday card app from playstore implemented recyclerview, cardview, splash screen, icons, sigin page other features like recovery page, images scroll view, constraint layout, tool bar This project is basically on UI design of the mobile application
+This is a cloned birthday card app from playstore
+The app helps people get numerous birthday messages and other celebration messages to their loved ones implemented recyclerview, cardview, splash screen, icons, sigin page other features like recovery page, images scroll view, constraint layout, tool bar This project is basically on UI design of the mobile application